Haniger has 3 hits, Mariners hold off Angels 6-5

 THE SKID ENDS

-Mariners star prospect Jarred Kelenic, who was recalled from Triple-A Tacoma, snapped an 0-for-42 major league skid with an eighth-inning single.
+Mariners prized prospect Jarred Kelenic, recalled from Triple-A Tacoma, snapped an 0-for-42 major league skid with an eighth-inning single.

 Kelenic was called up in early May but was sent down last month after batting .096 in 23 games.